 I think I have found the perfect bread recipe.
 I have made it twice now and each time it has been wonderful.
 Anyone that has read my blog knows that I love making bread and also eating it.
-I have made many kinds of breads through out the years, but I have used the same French bread recipe for many years, but after trying this recipe I am throwing my old recipe away; seriously this recipe is that amazing.
+I have made many kinds of bread throughout the years, but I have used the same French bread recipe for many years, but after trying this recipe I am throwing my old recipe away; seriously this recipe is that amazing.

 Now I have been making French bread for about 15 years as I mentioned using the same recipe, but I always felt that my French bread was a little on the heavy side.
 You won’t find that with this recipe, the buns were light and fluffy.
-They are a little more time consuming so you do have to take that in to consideration when you are making this recipe, but they are so worth it.
-The both times that I have made this recipe I have made it into buns, but at Christmas time I always make French bread and I will be using this recipe.
+They are a little more time-consuming so you do have to take that into consideration when you are making this recipe, but they are so worth it.
+Both times that I have made this recipe I have made it into buns, but at Christmas time I always make French bread and I will be using this recipe.

 If you enjoy making bread or just want to try making bread I would suggest this recipe.

 French Bread, Hoagies, and Buns (As found on Our Best Bites)

 1 1/2 cups warm water